proofgeist/fmdapi/README.md

 A (nearly) identical client designed to be used with the [fm-webviewer-fetch](https://github.com/proofgeist/fm-webviewer-fetch) library when integrating within a FileMaker WebViewer instead of the browser.
 Using this client requires a bit extra configuration within your FileMaker file, but provides great developer experience, especially when using TypeScript and the codegen features.

+(v3.5+) Support for write operations in FileMaker 2024

 Install the [fm-webviewer-fetch](https://github.com/proofgeist/fm-webviewer-fetch) library to your project:

 ```sh